 What is giardia?

 Giardia is a protozoan parasite – a single-celled organism that causes gastroenteritis (or gastro).
 It is a cause of chronic diarrhoea in travellers, and the most commonly acquired parasite infection.
-The parasite Giardia duodenalis lives in the bowel and can cause diarrhoea, gas, stomach cramps, nausea and vomiting – which can last for several weeks.
+The parasite Giardia duodenalis lives in the bowel and can cause diarrhoea, gas, stomach cramps, and nausea– which can last for several weeks.

 Sources & Citations